 Wholesale banking – Definition and meaning

-It contrasts with retail banking, also called consumer banking, which is the provision of banking services to individual people.
+It contrasts with retail banking, also called consumer banking, which provides banking services to individuals.

-Wholesale banking also includes the lending and borrowing among banks and large financial institutions in the inter-bank market.
-In such cases, the borrowing-and-lending is done on a vast scale.
+Wholesale banking also includes lending and borrowing among banks and large financial institutions in the inter-bank market.
+In such cases, borrowing and lending are done on a vast scale.

-Wholesale banking services include large trade transactions, working capital, underwriting, M&A (mergers and acquisition), currency conversion, fleet and equipment leasing, loan participation, merchant banking, and trust services.
+Wholesale banking services include large trade transactions, working capital, underwriting, M&A (mergers and acquisitions), currency conversion, fleet and equipment leasing, loan participation, merchant banking, and trust services.

 Put simply, wholesale banking is the financial practice of borrowing and lending money between large institutions on a large scale.